nfagerlund/eardogger/README.md

 ### /mark/:url

-Update any matching bookmarks for :url, then redirect back to :url.
+Update any matching dogears for :url, then redirect back to :url.

-If there aren't any matching bookmarks, offer to create a new bookmark and ask for a prefix to use.
+If there aren't any matching dogears, offer to create a new one and ask for a prefix to use.
 Then redirect back to :url.

 URL parameters:

 Name | Description
 -|-
-:url | URL-encoded URL (yo dawg) of the URL you want to bookmark.
+:url | URL-encoded URL (yo dawg) of the URL you want to dogear.

-- If it found and updated existing bookmarks:
+- If it found and updated existing dogears:
-    - Display "Bookmarks updated" page w/ 3-sec countdown; 302 to :url after countdown.
+    - Display "Dogears updated" page w/ 3-sec countdown; 302 to :url after countdown.
-- If no bookmarks matched:
+- If no dogears matched:
-    - Display create bookmark form
+    - Display create form
         - Only offer prefix; display :url but leave it hardcoded.
-        - On success: display "Bookmark created" page w/ 3-sec countdown; 302 to :url after countdown.
+        - On success: display "Dogear created" page w/ 3-sec countdown; 302 to :url after countdown.
 - If no session: login form, which redirects to self on success.

 ### /resume/:url

-Immediately redirect to the current position of the most specific bookmark that matches :url.
+Immediately redirect to the current position of the most specific dogear that matches :url.

-If there aren't any matching bookmarks, offer a choice between creating a new bookmark or just returning to where you were.
+If there aren't any matching dogears, offer a choice between creating a new one or just returning to where you were.

 URL parameters:

 Name | Description
 -|-
-:url | The URL-encoded URL (yo dawg) to retrieve a bookmark for.
+:url | The URL-encoded URL (yo dawg) to retrieve a dogear for.

 Returns:

 Outcome | Response
 -|-
-Success | 302 "found" redirect to current location of bookmark.
+Success | 302 "found" redirect to current location of dogear.
-Can't find bookmark |
+Can't find bookmark | 404, but probably like, a nice 404.